Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Introduction

 In the past decades, there has been increasing interest about capillary flows in channels or pores with dimensions in the nanoscale range \cite{vanHonschoten2010,Huber2015}.
-At these scales, deviations to classical laws of capillary flows such as LW are observed, and have been attributed to changes in the boundary condition at the liquid/wall interface (slipping \cite{Dimitrov2007,Joly2011} or sticking, i.e. immobile layers at the wall \cite{Gruener2009,Vincent2016}), increasing importance of disjoining pressure and non-continuum effects \cite{Gravelle2016}, confinement-induced modifications of physical parameters such as viscosity and surface tension \cite{Kelly2016} etc. Nanoscale liquids also have thermodynamic properties different from the bulk, e.g., shifted equilibrium vapor pressure due to the Kelvin effect \cite{Elliott2021}, which can significantly impact imbibition dynamics when phase change is involved \cite{Vincent2017,Vincent2024}.
+At these scales, deviations from classical laws of capillary flows such as LW are observed, and have been attributed to changes in the boundary condition at the liquid/wall interface (slipping \cite{Dimitrov2007,Joly2011} or sticking, i.e. immobile layers at the wall \cite{Gruener2009,Vincent2016}), increasing importance of disjoining pressure and noncontinuum effects \cite{Gravelle2016}, confinement-induced modifications of physical parameters such as viscosity and surface tension \cite{Kelly2016} etc. Nanoscale liquids also exhibit thermodynamic properties different from the bulk, e.g., shifted equilibrium vapor pressure due to the Kelvin effect \cite{Elliott2021}, which significantly impacts imbibition dynamics when phase change is involved \cite{Vincent2017,Vincent2024}.

 Independently of these specific phenomena, capillary flows at the nanoscale generally share two common features.
-First, because $r$ is small, the magnitude of the capillary pressure, $\DeltaPc$ driving imbibition is exceptionally large, with typical magnitudes in the range of tens to hundreds of atmospheres.
+First, because $\bar{r}$ is small, the magnitude of the capillary pressure, $\DeltaPc$ driving imbibition is exceptionally large, with typical magnitudes in the range of tens to hundreds of atmospheres.
 These values allows capillary rise to theoretically reach hundreds of meters to several kilometers against gravity, according to Jurin's law \cite{Huber2015}.
-Second, the hydraulic resistance and corresponding viscous dissipation are also extremely large (e.g., from Poiseuille's law, the conductivity of a cylindrical pore scales as $r^4$).
-This low permeability to liquid flow makes capillary ascent particularly inefficient, and makes timescales to reach large heights unattainable in practice \cite{Caupin2008}.
+Second, the hydraulic resistance and corresponding viscous dissipation are also extremely large (e.g., from Poiseuille's law, the conductivity of a cylindrical pore scales as its radius to the fourth power).
+This low permeability to liquid flow makes capillary ascent particularly inefficient, and makes time scales to reach large heights unattainable in practice \cite{Caupin2008}.
 Another consequence is that capillary flow is easily perturbed by competing transport mechanisms, such as evaporation.